punchupworld/sheethuahua/docs/introduction.md

 ## Notes for Google Sheets

-Google Sheets has a great potential of being an API read-only database with a user friendly interface for content editor.
+Google Sheets has a great potential of being an API read-only database with a user-friendly interface for content editor.
 But it has [a very low rate limit](https://developers.google.com/sheets/api/limits). **It should be used with Static Site Generation (SSG), cache, or both**.

 > WeVis's [Parliament Watch](https://parliamentwatch.wevis.info/) use Google Sheets as a database with SSG.